At a Glance

 ✨Emphasise Multidisciplinary Collaboration

-Since the role involves working closely with a multidisciplinary team, be ready to share examples of how you've effectively collaborated with other healthcare professionals.
-This could include physiotherapists, occupational therapists, and psychologists, showcasing your commitment to patient-centred care.
+Since the role involves working closely with a multidisciplinary team, share examples of how you've effectively collaborated with other healthcare professionals.
+This could include physiotherapists, occupational therapists, or psychologists, showcasing your commitment to patient-centred care.

-If you have research experience, particularly in neurology or rehabilitation medicine, make sure to bring it up.
+If you have research experience in neurology or rehabilitation medicine, be sure to mention it.
 Talk about any innovative projects you've been involved in, especially those that focus on new technologies or outcomes measurement tools, as this aligns with the job's requirements.

 ✨Prepare for Ethical Scenarios

-Given the importance of compliance with regulatory and ethical standards, think about potential ethical dilemmas you might face in the role.
-Be ready to discuss how you would handle these situations, demonstrating your understanding of safeguarding and patient welfare.
+Given the importance of compliance with regulatory and ethical standards, be ready to discuss how you would handle various ethical dilemmas in a rehabilitation setting.
+This will demonstrate your understanding of safeguarding and your commitment to high standards of care.